Galerkin Scheme Using Biorthogonal Wavelets on Intervals for Elliptic Interface Problems: Numerical Experiments

-In this section, we present some numerical experiments to demonstrate the performance of our wavelet Galerkin method.
-In each table, $J$ corresponds to the scale level in \eqref{B2DS} with the coarsest scale level $J_0 = 3$. $N_J$ stands for the number of terms (freedom) at the scale level $J$ used in the approximated solution, which is equal to the cardinality of $\mathcal{B}^{S,H^1_0(\Omega)}_{3,J}$ as defined in \eqref{BJ}.
-For a known exact solution $u$, the quantities under `order' (for $L_2(\Omega)$ convergence) are computed as follows
+In each table, $J$ corresponds to the scale level in \eqref{B2DS} with the coarsest scale level $J_0 = 3$. $N_J$ stands for the number of terms (freedom) at the scale level $J$ used in the approximate solution, which is equal to the cardinality of $\mathcal{B}^{S,H^1_0(\Omega)}_{3,J}$ as defined in \eqref{BJ}.
+For a known exact solution $u$, the quantities under `order' (for the $L^2(\Omega)$ convergence) are computed as follows